vchigne/dynaTemplates/README.md

 Usage:

-When you need to create a DIV and assign a temlate call:
+When you need to create a DIV and assign a template call:

     createDynaTemplate (tmplt,clss,dvid)
     /* tmplt = Template Name